 Smug Snake: Big time.
 He's smart and utterly convinced of his superiority but has no idea how to deal with the unexpected.

 Team Pet: Though it's ambiguous whether he's supposed to represent an attack dog or an ax-crazy human, he seems to be this to the grasshoppers to some degree.
 A blink-and-you'll-miss-it scene shows him begging Hopper for treats and catching a piece of grain tossed to him in his mouth.

 Affably Evil: Nice and friendly, even trying to tell funny stories to ants he's menacing.
 He even gives them a friendly warning during the second raid, having himself made Hopper angry one too many times:

 "Do as he says; you don't want to make him mad.
 Believe me!"

-Unwitting Instigator of Doom: He's responsible for the ants finding out the circus bugs aren't warriors, costing Flik his newly earned good name.
-To specify, he's responsible because he suddenly shows up demanding that his circus bugs return to work for him.
+He's responsible for the ants finding out the circus bugs aren't warriors, costing Flik his newly earned good name.
+He suddenly shows up demanding that his circus bugs return to work for him.
 This in turn causes the ants to give up on rebelling against Hopper, almost resulting in the villain's victory.

 He also ruins the ants' original plan of scaring the grasshoppers off with a fake bird by setting said bird on fire, thinking it to be the real deal.

 Big Eater: How he mainly copes with not getting to be a beautiful butterfly.